nicklockwood/FXImageView/README.md

 Purpose
 --------------

-FXImageView is a class designed to simplify the application of common visual effects such as reflections and drop-shadows to images, and also to help the performance of image loading by handling it on a background thread.
+FXImageView is a class designed to simplify the application of common visual effects such as reflections and drop-shadows to images.
+FXImageView includes sophisticated queuing and caching logic to maximise performance when rendering these effects in real time.

 As a bonus, FXImageView includes a standalone UIImage category for cropping, scaling and applying effects directly to an image.